apache/cordova-docs/docs/en/edge/guide/platforms/android/config.md

 details preferences that only apply to Android builds.
 See The config.xml File for information on global configuration options.

-* `LoadingDialog`: Display a native loading dialog when loading the app.
+* `LoadingDialog`: Display a native dialog when loading the app.
 The value's format is _Title, Message_

         <preference name="LoadingDialog" value="Please wait, the app is loading"/>

-* `LoadingPageDialog`: Display a native loading dialog when loading sub-pages.
+* `LoadingPageDialog`: Display a native dialog when loading sub-pages within an app.
 The value's format is _Title, Message_

         <preference name="LoadingPageDialog" value="Please wait, the data is loading"/>

 * `ErrorUrl`: Specifies an error page that displays in response to standard HTTP errors in the 400-500 range.
-The specified file needs to be placed in the top-level directory containing the home page and other web assets.
+Place the specified file in the top-level directory containing the home page and other web assets.

         <preference name="ErrorUrl" value="error.html"/>

 * `LoadUrlTimeoutValue` (number, default is `20000`): When loading a page, the amount of time to wait before throwing a timeout error.
+  This example specifies 10 seconds rather than 20:

         <preference name="LoadUrlTimeoutValue" value="10000"/>